dialt0ne/aks/README.md

 aks modifies the running bash environment variables that are needed by the AWS CLI tools.
-It does this by creating a subdirectory in $HOME/aws/auth for each IAM account - using a name you specify.
-When creating a new account, aks will auto generate a signing ceritificate for it. aks also has the option to import the environment for locating the AWS CLI tools (e.g. EC2_HOME, EC2_AMITOOL_HOME, AWS_IAM_HOME, etc. etc.)
+It does this by creating a subdirectory in $HOME/aws/auth for each IAM account (using a name you specify) storing all the key information there and then sourcing the environment from the created files.
+When creating a new account, aks will generate a signing ceritificate for you. aks also has the option to import the environment for locating the AWS CLI tools (e.g. EC2_HOME, EC2_AMITOOL_HOME, AWS_IAM_HOME, etc. etc.) from a global script.

 ### How to install